 Elastic Container Instance is an agile, secure, and serverless container management service.
-Elastic Container Instance enables you to run containers without the need to manage underlying servers or plan resource capacities.
-Containers can be set up from Docker images, and you are charged only for the resources consumed by your containers.
+Elastic Container Instance allows you to run containers without the need to manage underlying servers or plan resource capacities.
+You need to only prepare Docker images for containers, and you are charged only for the resources consumed by your containers.

-Connect Elastic Container Instance to self-managed Kubernetes clusters deployed on ECS by using Virtual Kubelet to provide convenient and efficient computing resources.
+Connect Elastic Container Instance to self-managed Kubernetes clusters deployed on ECS instances or in data centers by using Virtual Kubelet.
+This provides convenient and efficient computing resources to your business systems.

 Connect Elastic Container Instance to your business systems by calling API operations.
 You can create and release elastic container instances anytime at low costs.
 Elastic container instances deliver high performance to handle concurrent workloads and allow you to offload the burdens of planning resource capacities.

-You must monitor the running status of pods and containers that run on Elastic Container Instance and the running status of business deployed in containers.
-For example, you must monitor the CPU utilization and disk usage of pods and containers, and the business health.
+You must monitor the status of pods and containers that run on Elastic Container Instance and the status of business deployed in containers.
+For example, you must monitor the CPU utilization and disk usage of pods and containers.
+You must also monitor the business health.

-When you use Elastic Container Instance, you are charged for the following resources:
+When you use Elastic Container Instance, you are charged for the resources described in the following table.

-If you encounter problems when you use Elastic Container Instance, you can join the DingTalk group of serverless containers by searching for the 30390760 group number in DingTalk.
+If you encounter problems when you use Elastic Container Instance, you can join the DingTalk group (group ID: 30390760) for serverless containers to seek help.